 The term "Contracting Officer" shall mean "Buyer".
 The term "contractor" shall mean "Seller".
 Paragraph (c) lists the following: None placement, or leaving of material.
 It does not include a temporary accumulation of a limited quantity of a material used in or a waste generated or resulting from authorized activities, such as servicing, maintenance, or repair of Government items, equipment, or facilities.

-(1) Storage means a non-transitory, semi-permanent or permanent holding, or hazardous materials in performing this contract except for those materials listed in
+(1) Storage means a non-transitory, semi-permanent or permanent holding,

 (2) Toxic or hazardous materials means those materials identified in the EPA Title III List of Lists.